Set up a balance sheet

 Total liabilities

-Calculate total liabilities by adding all short-term and long-term liabilities.
+Calculate total liabilities by adding all current and long-term liabilities.

 Net assets